top of page

 Sealed packaged foods

-❌ Restricted or banned:
+Restricted or Not Allowed

-Soups, stews, sauces, or dips that count as liquids
+Soups, stews, sauces, dips

-Yogurt, pudding, or salsa in large containers
+Yogurt, pudding, salsa (large containers)

 Frozen foods that have melted